c3r38r170/JJittai/README.md

 		annoy, it would prefer critical screen places to be more!
 	*/
+	,"timeBetweenEvents":[10,120] // DEFAULT: [10,120] minimum and maximum idle time, in whole seconds
+	// if the minimum is less than 1, it defaults to 1
-	,"walkingCycle":[ //array of arrays of animation steps
+	// if the maximum is less than the minimum, it defaults to the minimum ,"walkingCycle":[ //array of arrays of animation steps
 	//if its behaviour is not chill around, you need at least 4 cycles [